 Located in Mountain Grove, Missouri, Autumn Oaks Caring Center is the only option we identified there.
-This nursing home was awarded an overall grade of B-, which is a decent score.
-Based on our assessment, this facility would be a good fit for quite a few people.
-We were also pleased to discover that this facility was consistent in each of the major categories.
+This nursing home was awarded an overall grade of B, which is a quality score.
+Based on our assessment, this facility looks like a good fit for quite a few people.
+We were also pleased to find that this facility didn't have any weak links in any of the major categories.
 More information about its category grades is available below.

 Autumn Oaks Caring Center

 Get pricing and details on Mountain Grove senior living options.Get Pricing

 - No CCRC

 - No Family Council